-William´s father Charles Knowles was born in the 2nd quarter of 1850 in Buriton, Petersfield, Hampshire to carrier William Knowles, born about 1811 in Rogate, Sussex and Martha Knowles, born about 1811 in Emsworth, Hampshire.
+William’s father Charles was born in the 2nd quarter of 1850 in Buriton, Petersfield to carrier William, born about 1811 in Rogate, Sussex and Martha, born about 1811 in Emsworth, Hampshire.
 William’s mother Annie was born about 1854 in Stackpole, Pembrokeshire.
 William and Annie married in the 1st quarter of 1880 in Petersfield.

-William Knowles had seven siblings of whom five are known: Charles Knowles born about 1882 in Betchworth Surrey, Alfred born about 1884 in Betchworth Surrey, Annie Knowles born about 1889 in Betchworth Surrey, Agnes Knowles born about 1892 in Betchworth Surrey, Thomas Fredrick born about 1894 in Bethworth Surrey.
+William had seven siblings of whom five are known: Charles, born about 1882, Alfred born about 1884, Annie born about 1889, Agnes born about 1892 and Thomas Fredrick born about 1894, all in Betchworth, Surrey.

-At the time of the 1881 Census, the family lived at Ship Street in Petersfield, Hampshire.
-Charles was working as a general labourer and Annie was looking after their son William Knowles.
+At the time of the 1881 Census, the family lived at Ship Street in Petersfield.
+Charles was working as a general labourer and Annie was looking after their son William.

-At the time of the 1891 Census, the family lived at Gadbrook Lane in Brockham, Betchworth, Surrey.
-Charles was working as a general labourer and his wife Annie was looking after their children William, Charles, Alfred and Annie.
+At the time of the 1891 Census, the family lived at Gadbrook Lane in Betchworth, Surrey.
+Charles was working as a general labourer and Annie was looking after their children William, Charles, Alfred and Annie.
 The household also comprised of Charles´ nephew Thomas W. Preece.

-William´s father Charles Knowles died in the 2nd quarter of 1899 in the registration district of Reigate, Surrey.
-He was buried on the 21st of April 1899 at St Michael´s in Betchworth.
+William’s father Charles died in the 2nd quarter of 1899 in Reigate, Surrey.
+He was buried on 21st April 1899 at St Michael’s in Betchworth.
 At the time of his death, he was living in Betchworth.

-At the time of the 1901 Census, the widowed Annie lived with her children gardeners William and Charles, Annie, Agnes, Thomas Fredrick and foster son Alfred Balcolm at Gadbrook Lane in Brockham, Betchworth, Surrey.
+At the time of the 1901 Census, the widowed Annie lived with her children; gardeners William and Charles, Annie, Agnes, Thomas Fredrick and foster son Alfred Balcolm at Gadbrook Lane in Betchworth.

-William Knowles married Mary Ann Dickens by Banns on the 16th of April 1906 at St Michael´s in Betchworth, Surrey.
+William married Mary Ann Dickens on 16th April 1906 at St Michael’s Church in Betchworth.
 At the time of the marriage William worked as a gardener and lived in Betchworth.

-Mary Ann Dickens was born about 1881 in Binham, Norfolk to soldier Robert Dickens (born about 1834 in Binham) and Sarah Dickens (born about 1841 in Stamshaw, Portsmouth).
+Mary Ann was born about 1881 in Binham, Norfolk to soldier Robert (born about 1834 in Binham) and Sarah (born about 1841 in Stamshaw, Portsmouth).

-By the time of the 1911 Census, William Knowles and his wife Mary Ann moved to 14 High Street Upper Caterham in Surrey.
-The couple had a daughter Jessie born in the 3rd quarter of 1906 in Brockham, Surrey.
-William Knowles was working as a cowman.
+By the time of the 1911 Census, William and his wife Mary Ann moved to 14 High Street Upper Caterham in Surrey.
+The couple had a daughter Jessie born in the 3rd quarter of 1906 in Brockham.
+William was working as a cowman.
 The accommodation had four rooms.
 The family also had two lodgers, who also worked as cowmen.

-At the time of the 1911 Census, William´s mother Annie Knowles lived at Oakdene Road in Brockham, with her son: groom Thomas Fredrick.
+At the time of the 1911 Census, William’s mother Annie lived at Oakdene Road in Brockham, with her son: groom Thomas.
 The accommodation had four rooms.
 Annie was stated to have given birth to eight children of whom five were still alive at the time of the Census.

-William´s daughter, Jessie Knowles of Caterham, died at the age of six.
-She was buried on the 30th of November 1912 at St Michael´s in Betchworth.
+William’s daughter, Jessie of Caterham, died at the age of six.
+She was buried on 30th November 1912 at St Michael’s in Betchworth.